Find out how we can help!

 This Master Project Plan is a guide to the proposed Mendocino Indian Reserve Industrial Cultivation & Ancillary Cannabis-Business development consisting of 2,000 gross acres of the Base and Meridian Westport Township Mendocino Indian Reservation and Reserve (24,999.04 net acres) This Specific Plan provides for the orderly development and

-This Master Project Plan is a guide to the proposed Mendocino Indian Reserve Industrial Cultivation & Ancillary Cannabis-Business development consisting of 2,000 gross acres of the Base and Meridian Westport Township Mendocino Indian Reservation and Reserve (24,999.04 net acres) This Specific Plan provides for the orderly development and improvement of a project site, which is bounded by TBD (Insert Site Definition for Cultivation) This Specific Plan provides direction on the location, intensity, and types of uses as well as the design guidelines for development of the project site.
-The Mendocino Indian Reserve Master Project Plan, presented by TBD (the “Applicant”) proposes to develop a Mendocino Indian Reserve Industrial Cultivation & Ancillary Cannabis-Business Park, including multiple critical and ancillary businesses which –at full build out– will make up approximately 2,000 acres of industrial cultivation and ancillary facilities.
-The mixed-use project includes cultivation, processing, manufacturing, testing & sales of cannabis; a security operations center, an education and touring facility, restaurants, as well as many other uses outlined in more detail throughout this document.
+This Master Project Plan is a guide to the proposed Mendocino Indian Reserve Industrial Cultivation & Ancillary Cannabis-Business development consisting of 2,000 gross acres of the Base and Meridian Westport Township Mendocino Indian Reservation and Reserve (24,999.04 net acres) This Specific Plan provides for the orderly development and improvement of a project site, which is bounded by Insert Site Definition for Cultivation) This Specific Plan provides direction on the location, intensity, and types of uses as well as the design guidelines for development of the project site.
+The Mendocino Indian Reserve Master Project Plan, presented by (the “Administrator“) &The Contractor proposes to develop a Mendocino Indian Reserve Industrial Cultivation & Ancillary Cannabis-Business Park, including multiple critical and ancillary businesses which –at full build out– will make up approximately 435 acres of ocean front property industrial cultivation and ancillary facilities. cultivation, processing, manufacturing, testing & sales of cannabis; a security operations center, an education and touring facility, restaurants, as well as many other uses outlined in more detail throughout this document.
 This Specific Plan incorporates the land use

 and zoning regulations, infrastructure plans, design guidelines, and the development approval processes for future uses and structures within the plan area.
 The Plan’s objectives provide for the successful, responsive and valuable development of this property in a manner consistent with the City of Ft Wright General Plan and other applicable planning documents.
-This Plan meets all requirements of California Planning Law and represents the results of a collaborative planning effort by the Mendocino Indian Tribe, Agency Tribal Nations, The City of Ft Wright, legal counsel, property owners, designers, environmental consultants and service agencies.
+This Plan meets all requirements of federal regulations represents the results of a collaborative planning effort by the Mendocino Indian Tribe, Agency Tribal Nations, The City of Ft Wright, legal counsel, property owners, designers, environmental consultants and service agencies.

 DISTRICT SECRETARY